 I joined the Department of Politics in 2015, having previously held teaching and research posts at other institutions.
 I received my PhD in Social and Political Sciences from the European University Institute (EUI) in Florence.

-My current projects include a book on electoral support for radical left parties, which I am co-authoring with Luis Ramiro (UNED), as well as a research project funded by the Leverhulme Trust where I investigate why the electorate of most mainstream conservative parties in Western Europe has become more fragmented and volatile.
+My current projects include a co-authored book on electoral support for radical left parties in Western Europe (Routledge, forthcoming 2022) with Luis Ramiro (UNED), as well as a research project funded by the Leverhulme Trust where I investigate why the electorate of most mainstream conservative parties in Western Europe has become more fragmented and volatile.